medicine against violence

 “In the last 10 days murdered a older black people in a supermarket in Buffalo; a christians who were going to their congregation in South California; and now to children in a school.
 When are we going to do something!?Kerr yelled.
 “I’m tired of getting up here and paying condolences to devastated families.
 I’m tired of excuses.
 I’m tired of the minutes of silence. ¡Basta ya!

 The coach’s face was completely dislocated; his lips trembled.
 They were not words of any famous, but of a resilient; a man who had to defy violence and mourning, in all aspects.
-That is why he has spoken openly about the racism, police brutalitythe protests during the national anthem, the lack of social equality, among other political and social issues.
+That is why he has spoken openly regarding the racism, police brutalitythe protests during the national anthem, the lack of social equality, among other political and social issues.

 There has always been a very, very thin line between professional sport and society.
 Because we tend to see athletes as leaders beyond the courts.
-And in a certain way, many have taken that role, understanding that It’s not all about fame and fortune.
+And in a certain way, many have taken that role, understanding that It’s not all regarding fame and fortune.
 That sport goes beyond entertainment and distraction.

 Us